BirchAD/BirchAD/README.md

 ### About Me:

-  * Currently a Trainee Software Engineer Consultant at Xander
+  * Software Engineer Consultant at Xander
   * After many years working witin the immigration world, I decided to pursue a career in something I enjoy (programming).
 To commit to the pursuit of a new career, I enrolled into and graduated from Le Wagon Bootcamp in December 2022.

 ## Projects: